BSEL-UC3M/HoloLens2and3DSlicer-PedicleScrewPlacementPlanning/AR_Planner-Unity/README.md

 - ControlPanel: It is the user interface to manipulate the 3D models from the AR glasses.
 It contains the *SwitchButtons* script that controls the functions of the switch buttons of the panel.
 The pressable buttons' functions are controlled with the *PressableButtons* script within *Models*.
 - Canvas: These are 3 buttons to reset the scene, save it and load it back.
 These buttons are not visible from the AR device.
 They can just be accessed from the Unity Editor.

+## Load your own models
+Models are currently loaded from the "PressableButtons.cs" script.
+You can find it in "Assets > Scripts > ControlPanel > PressableButtons.cs".
+On the Start() function you define the route to your models (for instance, the path towards the Spine prefab is defined in line 66 as spineModelPath).
+Then, you load the model using the functions Resources.Load() and GameObject.Instantiate().
+You could load your own models on Start by copying and pasting this same code as often as you want with the name of your prefabs (lines 64-71).
+To create your prefabs follow:
+     1. Load any OBJ file into a "Models" folder in your assets folder (Unity can't interpret STL files).
+     2. Manually drag and drop it to your Hierarchy window to instantiate them in the scene.
+If you are importing a model from 3D Slicer you may have to scale it by 0.001 to convert the default units from Slicer (millimeters) to the default units in Unity (meters)
+     3. Attach to them the following scripts: a collider, "NearInteractionGrabbable", "Object Manipulator (Script)", "Constraint Manager (Script)" and "Model Info (Script)".
+     4. Drag and drop back your GameObject into a "Prefabs" folder With this, you define a prefab that can be easily loaded following the instructions above and that will be manipulable with your hand so that you can translate and rotate it in the 3D world.
+Thanks to the Model Info script, you can also send its information to 3D Slicer using the protocol defined in this work.